mrjex/User-Service/README.md

 ## Authors and acknowledgment

-This service is a part of DIT356 distributed systems course, and is created by Group 20.
-[Check here for more information about the entire project.](https://git.chalmers.se/courses/dit355/2023/student-teams/dit356-2023-20/group-20-distributed-systems/-/wikis/home)
+This service is a part of *DIT356 Distributed Systems* course.
+For more information about this service's integration in the entire system, navigate to [Project Overview](https://github.com/Dentanoid/Architecture)

 ***WIP DUE TO SERVICE STILL BEING DEVELOPED***

 In this service the following people have contributed:

-### Developers
+### Contributing Team

 - Mohamad Khalil
 - Lucas Holter
 - Cornelia Olofsson Larsson

-### Code Reviewers

 - James Klouda
 - Jonatan Boman
 - Joel Mattson

 ## Project status